-7. The technical analysis of biennial [update] reports will focus on:

-(a) Greenhouse gas inventories and inventory reports ;

-(b) Information on [unsupported] supported mitigation actions, their effects and associated methodologies and assumptions;

-(c) [Status of implementation of mitigation actions;]

-(d) [Any new information on the Party.s] domestic measurement reporting and verification system, including support received for it; and

-(e) [Information on support received].
+- 7. The technical analysis of biennial [update] reports will focus on: - (a) Greenhouse gas inventories and national inventory report; - (b) Information on [unsupported] mitigation actions, including a description, analysis of the inpacts and associated methodologies and assumptions; - (c) [Progress of implementation of mitigation actions;] - (d) [Information on the Party.s] domestic measurement reporting and verification system, including support received for it; and - (e) [Information on support received].